The new method is hailed as a promising alternative to treatments involving surgery and radiation. With excellent results.

 Ultrasonic revolution

-This new technique avoids the major risks associated with prostate cancer treatment by relying on a rod-shaped device.
+This new technique avoids the major risks of treating prostate cancer by relying on a rod-shaped device.
 It is inserted into the urethra and uses MRI to focus precise ultrasound pulses on tumors, heating and destroying them.
 The surrounding areas remain completely intact.

 The minimally invasive method, called transurethral ultrasound ablation guided by magnetic resonance (TULSA).
 It has been used on 115 men suffering from localized prostate cancer.

-According to the researchers, in 80% of cases, most of the signs of prostate cancer were eliminated.
-All signs disappeared in 65% of cases after one year.
+According to the researchers, in 80% of cases most signs of prostate cancer have been eliminated.
+All signs had disappeared in 65% of cases after a year.

 Overall, no intestinal complications have been reported.
 Most men have seen reduced antigen markers in the blood for prostate cancer.

-StevenRaman, study co-author and professor of radiology and urology at the University of California at Los Angeles (UCLA), explained:
+StevenRaman, co-author of the study and professor of radiology and urology at the University of California at Los Angeles (UCLA), explained:

 “It is an outpatient procedure with minimal recovery times.
 We have found excellent results in patients, with a dramatic reduction of over 90% in prostate volume and low impotence rates almost without incontinence."